GluuFederation/docs-ce-prod/docs/source/admin-guide/oxtrust-ui.md

 * _Use SSL:_ Enable SSL if the authentication server requires a secured port (e.g. 636)

-* _Enabled:_ This check-box is used to enable the keys that are inserted in their respective fields

 * _Activate:_ This button enables and disables corresponding remote LDAP server as an authentication option; please note that starting CE 4.0 clicking this button is mandatory step when setting LDAP authentication!

 * _Test LDAP Connection:_ Use this button to check whether the provided information is sufficient to connect to the authentication server.
 The scan is done in real time